newTypeGeek/Ising2D/README.md

 One of the simplest methods is to generate samples using **Monte Carlo** simulation.
 The trick here is to make use of Markov Chain, hence the name **Monte-Carlo Markov Chain (MCMC)** method, to generate the desired samples.
-The key idea is to construct a transition probability of the Markov Chain is stationary and it would converge to the desired probability distribution (i.e. Boltzmann distribution in this case).
+The key idea is to construct a transition probability for the Markov Chain such that it has a stationary distribution (our desired distribution -- Boltzmann distribution).
 The algorithm that we used here is known as **Metropolis Hasting algorithm**.

 In this project, the Hamiltonian is a standard 2D Ising model in a finite square lattce with nearest neighbour coupling.
 Each spin takes a value of -1 or +1.
 Periodic boundary condition is used.